damongolding/immich-kiosk/README.md

 ## What is Immich Kiosk?
 Immich Kiosk is a lightweight slideshow for running on kiosk devices and browsers that uses [Immich][immich-github-url] as a data source.

+## Requirements
+- A reachable Immich server that is running version v1.117.0 or above.

 ## Key features
 - Simple installation and updates via Docker.